 To make sure your customer service will not fall quiet and to keep authorities off your back, here are 4 tips to do things right:

-Make sure the number you choose is compliant to the regulations set by the authorities.
+Make sure the number you choose is compliant with the regulations set by the authorities.

 For example, you can’t always decide to charge customers for calling you.
 In Europe, companies are obliged to provide a customer service number that won’t cost callers more than a local call, because customer service is an essential part of the service according to the European Council.
 This is valid in the European Union, but regulations for charging customers will differ per country worldwide.